-Here is the output if a port is comes online:
+Here is the output when a port is comes online:

 *Mar 5 04:49:39.982: rep_epa_non_edge Fa0/2 - epa-non-edge: during state FAILED_PORT, got event 2(lr_neq_fp) *Mar 5 04:49:39.982: @@@ rep_epa_non_edge Fa0/2 - epa-non-edge: FAILED_PORT -> INTERMEDIATE_PORT[Fa0/2]rep_epa_non_edge_stop_timer@123: epa non edge, stop the timer [Fa0/2]rep_epa_copy_topology@913: deip=0x32E2FA4,pe=0,se=1,fp=0,ap=1,op=1 [Fa0/2]rep_epa_copy_to_stable_topology@1040: copy to stbl [Fa0/23]rep_epa_copy_topology@913: deip=0x3ACFFB8,pe=1,se=0,fp=0,ap=0,op=4 [Fa0/23]rep_epa_copy_to_stable_topology@1040: copy to stbl